HPC4Mtls Solicitation Round 2 Now Open!

 DOE Fossil Energy Office The DOE Fossil Energy Office (FE) is the primary sponsor for the HPC4Mtls Program.
 FE plays a key role in helping the United States meet its continually growing need for secure, reasonably priced, and environmentally sound energy from our abundant fossil energy resources.

-Of particular interest to FE in this solicitation are:
+Of particular interests to FE in this solicitation are:

 - Exploring the kinetics of materials behavioral degradation

-- Improving performance of alloys (e.g., ferritic alloys by 50°C)
+- Improved performance of alloys (e.g., ferritic alloys by 50 ℃)

-- Overcoming the barriers to the scale up of new material production from grams to kilograms, and from kilograms to tonnes
+- Overcoming barriers to scale up new material production from grams to kilograms, and from kilograms to tonnes

-- Improving understanding of detailed processes in critical focus areas such as oxidation, corrosion, electrochemical interactions
+- Improving the understanding of detailed processes in critical focus areas such as oxidation, corrosion, and electrochemical interactions

 - Overcoming barriers to the manufacture of components with High Entropy Alloys (HEA)

-- Modeling and simulation tools that will reduce the time to qualification and certification of materials (e.g., ASME code materials)
+- Developing modeling and simulation tools that will reduce the time to qualification and certification of materials (e.g., American Society of Mechanical Engineers code materials)